Kusht Seva Ashram (KUKA)

 The Weaving Unit

-The handloom Unit was started in 1985 with the help of a Sister from Asha Sadan dispensary and the Bishop from Kortdwar.
-The intention was that it would provide work and income to their members and also to pay for the running of their leprosy community.
+The handloom Unit was started in 1985 to provide work and income to their members and also to pay for the running of their leprosy community.
 Over the years the oldest people have become too frail to work and the main weaving is now carried on in the colony by an assortment of marginalized weavers and colony members.
 The income still goes to provide for the needs of the people affected by leprosy.

 The weavers make high quality, cotton kitchen tea towels and bedspreads.
 In their range are ribbed place mats as well as thick bath rugs, fabric for aprons and hot-pads and low cost dusters.
 MESH has worked with them for many years designing and buying their products and selling from our shop and by export.
-In the handloom section, they have four weaving looms and work with 2 peddles and also on complicated designs using seven peddle looms.
+In 2019/20 they diversified from regular cotton to organic cotton

 At the beginning for 5 or 6 years they sold their woven products in the local market within Nazibabad and through the sister they came to know about MESH when Mrs. Nabert was in-charge of MESH and since then they have been supplying only to MESH.